Peninta Peninta

-Peninta Peninta (in English Fifty-Fifty) is a Greek television series that was first aired from 2005 to 2007 by Mega Channel.
+Peninta Peninta (English: Fifty-Fifty) is a Greek television series that was first aired from 2005 to 2007 by Mega Channel.
 Due to the great success, the series returned the 2010–11 season with 15 new episodes.
 The series stars Petros Filippidis, Pavlos Haikalis, Sakis Boulas and others.
 It won two television awards in 2007, for the best actor (Petros Filippidis) and the best supporting actor (Pygmalion Dadakaridis).